Frequently Asked Questions

 What is the Marketplace?

 The online CSA Marketplace offers products for members to order on a weekly basis to be delivered with the CSA shares.
-Fair trade, Organic, Kosher Coffee, Mushrooms, local Maple Syrup and Honey, NYS Organic and Natural Seed Oils, our own Merino Wool products, dry beans are available for online ordering.
+Fair trade, Organic, Kosher Coffee, Mushrooms, local Maple Syrup and Honey, NYS Organic and Natural Seed Oils, our own Merino Wool products, dry beans and much more is all available for online ordering.
 During the season vegetables and fruit in bulk are also available for order through the online Marketplace.
 We continue to add new regional products to the CSA Marketplace.
-If you have a suggestion please e-mail the farm at email@example.com.
+If you have a suggestion please e-mail the farm at firstname.lastname@example.org.

 ORDERS MUST BE PLACED BY 12 PM FRIDAY BEFORE CSA DELIVERY DAY.
 Orders placed after that time will be delivered the next CSA delivery.